Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Evidence that humans use counterfactual simulation to preemptively solve new tasks

-\textbf{Prediction 1: partial reuse of past paths to solve new tasks.} Past work has shown that people partially reuse past paths when solving new tasks in a small state space \cite{huys2015interplay}.
+\textbf{Prediction 1: partial reuse of past paths to solve new tasks.} Past work has shown that people partially reuse past paths when solving new tasks in a small state space~\cite{huys2015interplay}.
 We extend this work with experiment 1, by measuring reuse in a larger grid-world domain, exploiting response time data to test whether people are taking actions based on ``preplayed'' task-completion knowledge (\figref{fig:jaxmaze}a).
 If people are partially reusing paths, they should follow these paths for new tasks even when doing so is suboptimal (in terms of shortest path length).
 If they are relying on cached predictions rather than planning, they should be \emph{faster} when reusing paths even though the path length is \emph{longer}.
-Subjects were consistently successful at solving the evaluation task (\figref{fig:jaxmaze}b), a non-trivial achievement given that several sophisticated algorithms (discussed further below) have success rates near 0.
-Critically, subjects partially reused a training path a median of $66.67\%$ (95\%CI:50, 75) of the time, significantly greater than $50\%$ ($p=0.0049$, $Z=-0.15$, one-sided Wilcoxon signed-rank test;~\figref{fig:jaxmaze}b).
-Our preregistered analysis of the first response time (RT), which we expected to be the most diagnostic of people planning an entirely new path or reusing catched knowledge, showed that RTs were significantly lower on the first step of reused paths compared to new paths (linear mixed effects model: $\beta$=$-0.21$, 95\%~\text{CI: }$-0.36, -0.06$, t($216$)=$-2.81$, p=$0.005$;~\figref{fig:jaxmaze}c).
-While most trials had a single RT significantly larger than all others when presumably most of the planning was happening (e.g. 1 second vs. .25 seconds; see \extfigref{ext:two-paths} for some illustrative examples), sometimes this occurred on later steps, somewhat idiosyncratically for different subjects.
-We therefore conducted an exploratory follow-up analysis of the maximum RT on each path, identifying a significant difference between partially reused and new paths (linear mixed effects model: $\beta$=$-0.32$, 95\%~\text{CI: }$-0.49, -0.15$, t($216$)=$-3.64$, $p<.001$;~\figref{fig:jaxmaze}d).
+Subjects were consistently successful at solving the evaluation task (\figref{fig:jaxmaze}b), a non-trivial achievement given that several sophisticated algorithms that learn generalizable predictive maps of the environment, including Universal Value Functions, Universal Successor Features, and Hindsight Experience Replay (discussed further below), have generalization success rates near 0.
+Critically, subjects partially reused a training path a mean of $62.39\%$ (95\%CI: 53.99, 69.53) of the time, significantly greater than $50\%$ ($p=0.0049$, $Z=-0.15$, one-sided Wilcoxon signed-rank test;~\figref{fig:jaxmaze}b; see~\extfigref{ext:path-reuse-rates} for the path reuse distribution).
+Our preregistered analysis of the first response time (RT), which we expected to be the most diagnostic of people planning an entirely new path or reusing cached knowledge, showed that RTs were significantly lower on the first step of reused paths compared to new paths (linear mixed effects model: $\beta$=$-0.21$, 95\%~\text{CI: }$-0.36, -0.06$, t($133$)=$-2.81$, p=$0.005$;~\figref{fig:jaxmaze}c).
+While most trials had a single RT significantly larger than all others when presumably most of the planning was happening (e.g. 1 second vs. .25 seconds), sometimes this occurred on later steps, somewhat idiosyncratically for different subjects (see \extfigref{ext:two-paths} for illustrative examples and \extfigref{ext:top10} for an analysis of RT magnitudes).
+We therefore conducted an exploratory follow-up analysis of the maximum RT on each path and identified a significant difference between partially reused and new paths (linear mixed effects model: $\beta$=$-0.32$, 95\%~\text{CI: }$-0.49, -0.15$, t($133$)=$-3.64$, $p<.001$;~\figref{fig:jaxmaze}d).
 Under the premise that longer RTs indicate longer planning operations, the two RT analyses provide converging evidence in support of the hypothesis that planning is faster with reuse, even when the paths are longer (see \extfigref{ext:two-paths} for some illustrative examples).